hmesha/quantum-object-trader/training/courses/quantum-object-trading/content/tutorials/introduction.md

-# Introduction to Quantum Trader
+# Introduction to Quantum Object Trader

-## What is Quantum Trader?
+## What is Quantum Object Trader?

-Quantum Trader is an advanced algorithmic trading platform that combines technical analysis, sentiment analysis, and risk management into a comprehensive trading system.
+Quantum Object Trader is an advanced algorithmic trading platform that combines technical analysis, sentiment analysis, and risk management into a comprehensive trading system.
 It integrates with Interactive Brokers to provide automated trading capabilities while maintaining strict risk controls and portfolio management rules.

 ## Key Features